-- 159 The responsibilities of the Vice President of Outreach are as follows: - 1.
-Coordinate constituency representatives' community outreach efforts (including, but not limited to, speak up events, community forums, meetings with Deans, internal school governments, etc.) - 2.
-Devise mechanisms for student organizations to become active members in the decision-making process of the SA; most importantly, committees. - 164 3.
-Maintain student organization outreach directory. - 4.
-Oversee the City and Local Affairs Committee by assisting and advising the committee chair and attending meetings as necessary. - 5.
-Co-chair the Communications and Outreach Committee.
+The responsibilities of the Viæ President of Outreach are as follows:

+1. Coordinate constituency representatives' community outreach efforts (induding, but not limited to, community forums, meetings with Deans, internal school governments, etc.)

+2. Devise mechanisms for student organizations to become active members in the decision-making process of the SA; most importantly, committees.

+3. Maintain student organization outreach directory.

+4. Oversee the City and Local Affairs Committee by assisting and advising the committee chair and attending meetings as necessary.

+5. Co-chair the Communications and Outreach Committee.